-The full Board of Directors met, either in person, by videoconference, or by teleconference, ten times during the fiscal year ended December 31, 2023.
-All of the members of the Board of Directors of the Company attended at least 75% of both the aggregate meetings of the Board of Directors and all committees on which such director served during 2023.
+The full Board of Directors met, either in person, by videoconference, or by teleconference, ten times during the fiscal year ended December 31, 2024.
+All of the members of the Board of Directors of the Company, except Mr. Hylton, attended at least 75% of both the aggregate meetings of the Board of Directors and all committees on which such director served during 2024.
+Mr. Hylton missed committee meetings and meetings of the Board of Directors due to prolonged medical issues.
+He subsequently passed away in January 2025.